Yaaba

 Yaaba is a 1989 Burkinabé drama film written, produced, and directed by Idrissa Ouedraogo, "one of the best known films from francophone sub-Saharan Africa".
 It won the Sakura Gold prize at the 1989 Tokyo Film Festival.
 The film was selected as the Burkinabé entry for the Best Foreign Language Film at the 62nd Academy Awards, but was not accepted as a nominee.

 The film was the subject of a short documentary Parlons Grand-mère, which was shot during the film's production by Djibril Diop Mambéty.

 Plot

-In a Mossi village in Burkina Faso, Bila (Noufou Ouédraogo), a ten-year-old boy, makes friends with an old woman called Sana (Fatimata Sanga), who has been accused of witchcraft by her village, and has become a social outcast.
-Only Bila is respectful of her, and calls her yaaba (Grandmother).

-When Bila's cousin, Nopoko (Roukietou Barry), falls ill, a medicine man insists that Sana has stolen the girl's soul.
-Sana undergoes a long and gruelling but ultimately successful journey to find a medicine to save Nopoko's life, but is still treated as a witch.

-After Sana dies, the real reason why she is hated in the village is uncovered, but the love and wisdom she invested in Bila and Nopoko lives on.
+Burkina Faso's smallest village.
+The main character of the tale is 10-year-old Bila, who makes friends with Sana, an elderly woman.
+Everyone refers to her as "Witch," but Bila calls her "Yaaba" (grandmother).
+Sana's medicine is what keeps Bila's cousin Nopoko from dying when she becomes ill.